yifeichong1/CMOR-CoAtNet-Based-Direction-of-Arrival-Estimation-A-Robust-Approach-for-High-Precision-Indoor-Sound/README.md

-# Machine-Learning-based-Sound-Source-Localization
+# Application of the CMOR-CoAtNet Method in DOA Estimation
-Article Title：Application of CMOR CoAtNet Method in Direction of Arrival (DOA) Estimation
+Article Title：Application of the CMOR-CoAtNet Method in DOA Estimation

 Data Sources ： SLoClas DATABASE
                 https://bidishasharma.github.io/SLoClass/